By Gina Morin, Design Intervention

 If you know you need a new website or a refresh on the one you have, I suggest you purchase the domain name.
 That way, when you are ready to have your website created, you'll be comforted knowing that your domain is secured.

-Lastly, whether you work with a professional to set all this up for you, or you do it yourself, note where you purchased each of these three items and note the logins for each (or at least the contact info for the professional that has access and purchased it for you).
+Lastly, whether you work with a professional to set all this up for you, or you do it yourself, note where you purchased each of these three items and the logins for each (or at least the contact info for the professional that has access and bought it for you).
 You may want to change web designers in the future or take it over yourself.
 Having access to these three items is critical.

 As a small business owner, having a website isn't optional anymore.
 A website is a must-have piece to establish credibility in your business and reach your customers.
 The good news is you don't need to do it alone.
 Need help to pull this all together?
 Let's Chat!